SpektraSystems/Red-Hat-Modernize-Apps/lab1.md

 signed by a standard CA (eg: Thawte, Verisign, StartSSL, etc.) or signed by a corporate-standard CA that you already have installed on your system.

-Enter the **username** and **password** provided to you by the instructor

 Congratulations, you are now authenticated to the OpenShift server.

-OpenShift ships with a web-based console that will allow users to perform various tasks via a browser.
-To get a feel for how the web console works, open your browser and go to the OpenShift Web Console.

-The first screen you will see is the authentication screen.
-Enter your **username** and **password** and then log in.
-After you have authenticated to the web console, you will be presented with a list of projects that your user has permission to work with.

 Now you are ready to get started with the labs!